OCA/edi/account_invoice_facturx/README.rst

 This module requires a recent version of the Python library `factur-x <https://github.com/akretion/factur-x>`__ developped by Akretion.
-Note that the factur-x library depends on PyPDF2 for the low-level PDF manipulation.
 To install it, run:

 ::